webninjataylor/gmu_library_project/README.md

 * Users model validations (Mike)
 * Books model validations (Taylor)
 * Dropdown of authors when creating a book (Taylor)
-* Authors view details - include list of their books (Taylor)

 * Search for specific books (by title, author, or ISBN) (Wellson)
 * Style search (Taylor)
 * Reserve books ()